Security, traffic arrangements in place for upcoming 'Kanwar Yatra': Delhi Police | Business

 - India

-The Delhi Police on Tuesday said that adequate security arrangements have been made ahead of the 'Kanwar Yatra', which will start on July 14.
+The Delhi Police on Tuesday said that adequate security arrangements have been made ahead of the 'Kanwar Yatra', which will start from July 14.

-According to the police, the special arrangement regarding security and traffic will be in place from July 14 to July 26.
-The traffic of Kanwariyas is expected to increase after July 21.

 The registration process for this year's 'Kanwar Yatra' has been started by the Delhi Police.